ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/basic_usage.md

 Cp2 = isobaric_heat_capacity(model1, 5bar, 25°C, [0.5mol, 0.5mol])
 ```

 Note that if you do not wish to import specific units, you may also just use a Unitful string, `pressure = 20u"psi"`.
+This is only supported for bulk properties.

 ## Customisation